SardegnaClimaOnlus/ichnosat/_sources/how_to_run.rst.txt

 **IMPORTANT NOTE**: In this version (0.1) the port 5000 must be free.

-If you are running Ichnosat for the first time, you have to create the database, following these steps:
+If it is the first time you run Ichnosat, you have to create the database, following these steps:

 2.1. **Wait when Postgres server is ready to receive queries:**